 I wish the seat was bigger, but it holds a good amount of books, has withstood a lot of abuse from my kids, and adds a nice touch to the classroom that encourages our kids to read.

 I hope you enjoyed your tour of our new homeschool room!

 Hopefully, it gave you some ideas but also showed you how simple and functional a classroom can be in your own house.

 You don’t need a whole separate room or a ton of money to set up a homeschool room that works for you and your kids.

 Are you still interested in getting your hands on a set of routine cards??

 You can download them for free when you subscribe to The Simple Homeschooler (no spam ever!) today!

 You can expect to receive Monday morning emails full of homeschool tips, support, freebies, and laughs to start your week off right!

-Just click HERE to subscribe and get your free Routine Cards Printable today!
+Just fill out the form below and get your free Routine Cards Printable today!

 Want to save this information for later?
 No worries.
 Just save it to your favorite Pinterest Board and share it with your friends and followers!